SrideviGanapathy/Power-BI-Dashboards/README Sales English.md

 ## Revenue Analysis ##

 * The revenue was first analysed by country, revealing that USA ($70M) brings in the largest revenue followed by Canada ($18M), Australia ($11M) and the European countries.

-Then, on analyzing the annual revenue figures, 2013 ($49M) had the highest revenue followed by 2012 ($38M).
+* Then, on analyzing the annual revenue figures, 2013 ($49M) had the highest revenue followed by 2012 ($38M).

+* The Store vs Online revenue visual shows that the vast majority of the revenue is from the stores ($91M) compared to that from online sales ($32M).

+* Based on product categories, Bikes bring in the highest revenue and this is the same in all operating countries.

 * Analysing based on product subcategories, surprisingly, Jerseys ($57M) captured the highest revenue exceeding revenue from the primary product of the company: Bikes.
 The other top subcategories were: Roadbikes ($55M), Helmets ($53M), Caps ($50M) and Mountain bikes ($49M).

 * A monthly analysis of the revenue revealed two anomalies: An exceptionally high revenue of $8M in March 2014 and an exceptionally low revenue of $54K in June 2014.
 While high revenue is always welcome and could be due to promotional sales, sharp decline in revenue always needs careful attention to prevent the company from enduring irrecoverable losses.
+The trendline indicates a steady increase in revenue over time.
 The anomalies were detected using the Power BI's analysis features for visuals.

 ## Profit Analysis ##